4Health Grain Free Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 Even though it contains over 80% protein, this ingredient would be expected to have a lower biological value than meat.

-The fifth ingredient is dried peas.
+The fourth ingredient is dried peas.
 Dried peas are a good source of carbohydrates.
 Plus they’re naturally rich in dietary fiber.

-The seventh item is sunflower oil.
+The seventh ingredient includes sunflower oil.
 Sunflower oil is nutritionally similar to safflower oil.
 Since these oils are high in omega-6 fatty acids and contain no omega-3′s, they’re considered less nutritious than canola or flaxseed oils.

 Sunflower oil is notable for its resistance to heat damage during cooking.